uptownhr/uptownhr/apps/website/src/pages/blog/deno-hello-world.md

 });
 ```

-Because we are now start a server that exposes itself to the network, we need to run the program with the
+Because we have now started a server that exposes itself to the network, we need to run the program with the
 `--allow-net` flag.
 You'll notice that you are now prompted to allow network access in the terminal.

 ```bash